blas0/CAM-Interface/README.md

 I haven't been able to create evals for token consumption just yet, for right now in the LLM space, I think we are at the point of determining what is more viable for agentic development, how a user/consumer orchestrates an agent to utilize tools or the tools/features/capabilities that a agent is shipped with.

-The latest of implementation of Opus 4.5 and the multi-layer code execution feature for MCP server tool calling is a step in the 'right' abstraction of token performant models, but will it execute/implement shippable/functioning code?
+`The latest of implementation of Opus 4.5 and the multi-layer code execution feature for MCP server tool calling is a step in the 'right' abstraction of token performant models, so part of the purpose of open sourcing this project is to see if this could be the abstraction that AI engineers/software developers are looking for when it comes to a persistent and contextually aware agent/llm model.`

 #
 # Disclaimer
-Please backup your global ~/.claude/ folder.
+> [!WARNING]
-Please backup your project .claude folder, CLAUDE.md, GEMINI.md, & .cursor folder. **Initializing will overwrite files.**
+> `Please backup your global ~/.claude/ folder, .claude folder, CLAUDE.md, GEMINI.md, & .cursor folder.
+Initializing will overwrite files.
+I suggest "testing" CAM infra in a test project to understand how it works, play around a bit with it and move on from there.`

 If you have custom workflows/directions/specific instructions in any of these files, it's advised to append it to the agent related .md files that are scaffolded post initialization.